jcpunk/puppet-vnc/REFERENCE.md

 Data type: `Boolean`

-should this clas manage any config files?
+should this class manage any config files?

 ##### <a name="-vnc--client--novnc--websockify_config_dir"></a>`websockify_config_dir`